 When I search for flights, most of the time I use price comparators like Kayak or Skyscanner.
 I always use the +/- 3 days option for the dates.
 This way, the site shows the prices for 3 days before and 3 after the departure date I selected; and 3 days before and 3 days after the return date I selected.

-I have regularly seen prices double from a day to another.
-With this option enabled, you have a good overview of the prices fluctuations around the dates you are interested in.
+I have regularly seen prices double from one day to another.
+With this option enabled, you have a good overview of the price fluctuations around the dates you are interested in.

 Flights tend to be cheaper on Tuesdays, and Sundays tend to be the most expensive.

 Cheaper Flight Hack #3 – Sacrifice sleep